speedstarkawaii/macos-dumper/README.md

 2. example.

-if you go to `parse.h` you can see how it works. you can tweak a few like for example:
+if you go to `dump.c` you can see how it works. you can tweak a few like for example:

 to find spawn its "**Spawn function requires 1 argument**",